-Update in March 2016 - Google have now officially declared PageRank to be extinct.
-Domain Authority and Domain Trust are the new measures of a website's quality.
+In March 2016 - Google officially declared PageRank to be extinct.
+Domain Authority and Trust Flow are the new measures of a website's quality.
 Google are still likely to use a similar measure to PageRank in-house, they're just not updating the little green bar.

 PageRank not updated since 5 February 2013

 Google used to updates the visible PageRank it shows people once every 2-3 months or so.

 Since 5 February 2013 there hasn't been a single PageRank update and in March 2016 Google announced that PageRank won't be updated again.

 How do search engines measure a website?

 All major search engines value incoming links to a site and use this as one of their key determinants as to how highly a site appears in their search results.
 Google's version of this is called 'PageRank'.

 The main use of the Google PageRank is to determine how valuable a link would be from another web page.

 How well your site is optimized for search engines and if the links from other sites contain relevant keywords are also big factors that Google takes into account, though this won't effect the PageRank of a page.
 Google looks at whether links are from forums or directories, if they're relevant, how many times different keywords appear on a page and many other different factors.